-We have audited the accompanying consolidated financial statements of The Ottawa Hospital (the "Hospital"), which comprise the consolidated statement of financial position as at March 31, 2018, the consolidated statements of operations, changes in net assets, remeasurement gains and losses and cash flows for the year then ended, and notes, comprising a summary of significant accounting policies and other explanatory information.
+We have audited the accompanying non-consolidated financial statements of The Ottawa Hospital, which comprise the non-consolidated statement of financial position as at March 31, 2018, the non-consolidated statements of operations, changes in net assets, remeasurement gains and losses and cash flows for the year then ended, and notes, comprising a summary of significant accounting policies and other explanatory information.
+The non-consolidated financial statements have been prepared by management in accordance with the basis of accounting described in note 1 to the non-consolidated financial statements to comply with the financial reporting requirements of the Ministry of Health and Long-Term Care of Ontario.

-Management's Responsibility for the Consolidated Financial Statements
+Management's Responsibility for the Non-Consolidated Financial Statements

-Management is responsible for the preparation and fair presentation of these consolidated financial statements in accordance with Canadian public sector accounting standards, and for such internal control as management determines is necessary to enable the preparation of consolidated financial statements that are free from material misstatement, whether due to fraud or error.
+Management is responsible for the preparation and fair presentation of these non-consolidated financial statements in accordance with the basis of accounting described in note 1 to the non-consolidated financial statements, and for such internal control as management determines is necessary to enable the preparation of non-consolidated financial statements that are free from material misstatement, whether due to fraud or error.